MAHESH94944/wholesale-backend/README.md

 # Smart Wholesale Shop Backend API

-This document describes the main authentication and user management endpoints for the Smart Wholesale Shop backend.
-Use these endpoints to integrate the frontend UI.
+This document describes all available endpoints for authentication, user management, and product management in the Smart Wholesale Shop backend.

 ---